-How to start a hairdressers
+How to start a hair stylist business

-What is it and who is it suited to?
+What hairdressing ideas are there and who is hairdressing suited to?

 Anyone that you employ has to be trained before they can go near someone's scalp.
 If in doubt, err on the side of caution and wait until they are fully trained.

 Hairdressing businesses are a common sight on the high street but you don't have to rent expensive shop premises.
 Many businesses are mobile, where the hairdresser goes into customer's home.
 Whichever you opt for, there are several rules that you need to follow before you wield those scissors.